cvlab-stonybrook/scenes100/moe/README.md

 In addition, refer to [DINO](https://github.com/IDEA-Research/DINO) repo and use `pip install ultralytics` to install the requirements for DINO-5scale and YOLOv8s, respectively.

-Download the checkpoints in the following [Google Drive](https://drive.google.com/drive/folders/1ljqXfMDi-4QXJrYgEJ5ptLB_yNNCFPSK?usp=sharing) and put them in the folder `models`.
+Finally, download the checkpoints in the following [Google Drive](https://drive.google.com/drive/folders/1ljqXfMDi-4QXJrYgEJ5ptLB_yNNCFPSK?usp=sharing) and put them in the folder `models`.

 ## 2. Run experiments
 ### Adaptation training